 If you meet the eligibility criteria, you will be able to apply to join the Housing Register.
 Once registered, please note that:

 - You will be required to renew your application every 12 months or it will be cancelled

 - Applicants that have ‘no preference’ will not be able to bid for advertised properties, but will receive advice only

 - We will be making offers of homes with a private landlord to some homeless households

 - Households who are subject to immigration control

 - Households whose behaviour as a tenant, or the behaviour or a member of their household, has not been acceptable.
 For example, if they were evicted from accommodation in the past because of anti-social behaviour or rent arrears

 - Households who have the funds to make their own arrangements

-In order to help you to find out how long it would potentially take for you to be placed in Council housing, we require you to complete the online self-assessment form.
+To help you find out how long it may take you to be rehoused, we require you to complete the online self-assessment form.
 This will give you an indication of your preference band and how long it could potentially take for you to be housed.